CopterExpress/clover/docs/en/swarm_in_blocks.md

 ### Blocks Interface

 The entire Swarm in Blocks project was designed so that the user was in an intuitive and comfortable environment within the manipulation of swarms, for this, the existing platform with clover packages was completely rethought and adapted.
-In our [gitbook](https://app.gitbook.com/s/C9O11TiXK1JPnlrpilLg/usability/blocks-api), we have more details about the front-end design, how the user can interact with it, and achieve our main goal: Programming in blocks.
+In our [gitbook](https://app.gitbook.com/s/C9O11TiXK1JPnlrpilLg/usability/blocks-api), we have more details about the front-end design, how the user can interact with it, and achieve our main goal: programming in blocks.

 <p align="center">
   <img width="500" height="281" src="../assets/swarm_in_blocks/blocks.gif">